NaPiZip/Programming-basics-cpp/Design_patterns_in_modern_cpp/README.md

 - Liskov Substitution Principle (LSP)
 - Interface Segregation Principle (ISP)
 - Dependency Inversion Principle (DIP)

+**Single Responsibility Principle (SRP)**
+A class should only have one purpose, this helps to remove coupling as well as create better abstractions, which are easier to understand.
+This helps to eliminate the need of changing classes since the class has only one purpose.
+As general antipattern is the `God object`, meaning objects which are trying to implement as many concerns as possible.

+**Open-Closed Principle (OCP)**
+The open closed principle describes the fact that a class should be open for extensions but closed for changes, this means in order to add functionality, the class should be easily extendable without recompiling everything.
+Only by adding the behavior which should extend the class.

+**Liskov Substitution Principle LSP**

 ## Contributing
 To get started with contributing to my GitHub repository, please contact me [Slack](https://join.slack.com/t/napi-friends/shared_invite/enQtNDg3OTg5NDc1NzUxLWU1MWNhNmY3ZTVmY2FkMDM1ODg1MWNlMDIyYTk1OTg4OThhYzgyNDc3ZmE5NzM1ZTM2ZDQwZGI0ZjU2M2JlNDU).